H. R. Collins Laboratory

 Oil-and-Gas Well Cuttings Use Policy

 The ODNR Division of Geological Survey desires to make its oil-and-gas well cuttings collection readily accessible for legitimate oil-and-gas investigations and professional scientific research by qualified practicing geologists, trained geotechnical individuals, consulting firms, graduate geology students, and university geology faculty.
-At the same time, the Division of Geological Survey has a determined responsibility to permanently preserve a minimum of one half (1/2) of the contents of each envelope containing cuttings held at the Sample Repository.
+At the same time, the Division of Geological Survey has a determined responsibility to permanently preserve a minimum of 8 grams of cuttings for each sampled interval held at the Sample Repository.
 In order to achieve a balance of these goals, the following Oil-and-Gas Well Cuttings Use Policy and Permission Form for use by non-ODNR personnel have been prepared.

 Written requests to examine or borrow cuttings should be submitted to: